gsinghjay/zodiac-engine/memory-bank/systemPatterns.md

 - **Dependency Management**: `requirements.txt` with explicit version constraints.
 - **Testing**: Pytest with `pytest-asyncio` and `TestClient`.
 - **API Structure**: Versioned API (`/api/v1/`) with resource-based routing using modern `/routers/` convention (`app/api/v1/routers/`).
+- **Web Interface Structure**: Web-facing routes are now integrated into the API structure under `app/api/web.py`, creating a more consistent project structure where all routing is handled within the `app/api/` directory.
+This follows FastAPI best practices.
 - **Environment Configuration**: Configuration through .env files, with proper parsing in Settings class.

 ## 3. Design Patterns